boldbi/bold-bi-docs/docs/faq/how-to-install-and-deploy-the-bold-bi-enterprise-edition-in-silent-mode.md

    ![Slient Start Up False](/static/assets/faq/images/silen-start-up-false.png)

-   Once the setup installation is completed, you can provide the configuration details in the Bold BI application UI.
-Refer to this [document](/application-startup/latest/) to learn more about application startup
+   Once the setup installation is completed, you can enter the configuration details in the Bold BI application user interface.
+Refer to this [document](/application-startup/latest/) to learn more about starting the application.